If you are interested in the whole spectrum of our services, please click here.

 Service Payment Options:

 Self-pay: Out of pocket payment is always an option.
-Though, this option is unrealistic for most families.

 Insurance: Not all sites accept insurance, and this is something we will take into consideration when matching you with a site.

 Crowdfunding: Crowdfunding is a fundraising platform to help you raise funds through our website.
 By creating a profile for your child, we allow people to directly donate to your genetic research.
-On this page, you can write a short summary of your child’s story and provide a picture if you wish.
+On this page, you can write a short summary of your child’s story and provide a picture.
 Though we have been successful with most of our fundraising campaigns, we have learned that in order to achieve success you must be proactive in utilizing not only your network of friends and family but also your extended network.

 Note: Sequencing will not begin until the entire funds are raised for a project.